Metro Trains Melbourne: Ticketing and conduct

-Satisfaction Survey

-A 2016 study by Canstar Blue revealed that customers rated Metro as the worst metropolitan train service in Australia, with a rating of three stars compared to four stars in all other capital cities.
-The same survey also revealed 53% of Metro's customers "often experienced delays" (compared to 15% - 40% of passengers in other capital cities) while 70% experienced overcrowding.
-Melbourne/Metro also had the lowest customer ratings for safety, cleanliness and the ticketing system.
+Publicity

 Dumb Ways to Die

 In November 2012, Metro launched the safety campaign Dumb Ways to Die which became a global viral video hit through sharing and social media.
 It also produced merchandise such as posters, stickers and badges.
 The campaign was leaked to the public several days early by the Fake Metro Trains parody Twitter account.

-In May 2013, Metro released a "Dumb Ways to Die" game as an app for iPhone, iPod touch and iPad devices.
+In May 2013, Metro released a "Dumb Ways to Die" game as an app for iPhone, iPod touch iPad devices, and Android devices.
 The game invites players to avoid the dangerous activities engaged in by the various characters featured throughout the campaign.
 Within the app, players can also pledge to "not do dumb stuff around trains".
 In November 2014, Metro released a sequel, "Dumb Ways to Die 2: the Games" which follows a similar premise as the first game in a style of various sporting events and also allows players to pledge.
+In 2021, the franchise was acquired by PlaySide Studios.